metabase/metabase/docs/questions/query-builder/expressions-list.md

 Example: `week("March 25, 2021, 12:52:37")` would return the week as an integer, `12`.

-**column**: the name of the column of the date or datetime value.
+- column: the name of the column of the date or datetime value.

-**mode**: `Optional.
-The default is "ISO".
+- mode: Optional.

-- ISO: Week 1 starts on the Monday before the first Thursday of January.
+  - ISO: (default) Week 1 starts on the Monday before the first Thursday of January.
   - US: Week 1 starts on Jan 1.
 All other weeks start on Sunday.
   - Instance: Week 1 starts on Jan 1.
 All other weeks start on the day defined in your Metabase localization settings.

 ### year